xmtp/xmtp-js/README.md

 `xmtp-js` provides a TypeScript implementation of the XMTP client protocol for use with JavaScript and React applications.

-`xmtp-js` is publicly available for building production apps, evaluation, feedback, and community contribution.
-It has not undergone a formal security audit.

 Build with `xmtp-js` to provide messaging between blockchain wallet addresses, delivering on use cases such as wallet-to-wallet messaging and dapp-to-wallet notifications.

 For a demonstration of the core concepts and capabilities of the `xmtp-js` client SDK, see the [example React app](https://github.com/xmtp/example-chat-react).

+`xmtp-js` has not undergone a formal security audit.

 To learn more about XMTP and get answers to frequently asked questions, see <https://docs.xmtp.org/>.